MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 By combining the book with my lecture videos, I believe you can study better.

 - **Chinese lecture videos:** You can check the Bilibili channel https://space.bilibili.com/2044042934 or the Youtube channel https://www.youtube.com/channel/UCztGtS5YYiNv8x3pj9hLVgg/playlists
-The lecture videos have received **800,000+ views** up to May 2024 over the Internet and received very good feedback!
+The lecture videos have received **1,000,000+ views** up to May 2024 over the Internet and received very good feedback!

-- **English lecture videos:** I have been working on the English lecture videos.
-Hopefully we can finish in 2024.
-Please stay tuned.
+- **English lecture videos:** The English lecture videos have been uploaded to YouTube.
+Please see the links and details in another part of this document.

 # About the author
 You can find my info on my homepage https://www.shiyuzhao.net/ (GoogleSite) and my research group website https://shiyuzhao.westlake.edu.cn